 - I want to be a teacher in Tennessee, but don’t have a degree: Earn an Education Degree

 - I want to be a teacher and have a degree, but not in education: Learn about Tennessee’s Alternative Certification Process and Programs

-- I have a teaching degree and am interested in more education: Learn about Master’s Degree Education Programs or Doctorate Education Programs and Information.
+- I have a teaching degree and am interested in more education: Learn about Master’s Degree Education Programs, Education Specialist Programs, or Doctorate Education Programs

 Tennessee Teacher Education Requirements

-In order to obtain Tennessee teaching certification a prospective teacher must have a minimum of a bachelor’s degree from an accredited institute of higher learning and complete a teacher preparation program approved by the Tennessee Department of Education.
+In order to earn Tennessee teaching certification, a prospective teacher must have a minimum of a bachelor’s degree from an accredited institution of higher learning and complete a teacher preparation program approved by the Tennessee Department of Education.
 Note that if you began a teacher preparation program prior to September 1, 2015, you should check with your program coordinator to see how changes to Tennessee’s certification rules may impact your licensure plan.
 Applicants with a bachelor’s degree who have not participated in a Tennessee teacher certification program may qualify for an alternative pathway to licensure.
 To read more about alternative pathways, see our guide to alternative teacher certification in Tennessee.

 Tennessee Teacher Testing Requirements

 The state of Tennessee requires that all applicants for initial instructional certification achieve passing scores on the Praxis Principles of Learning and Teaching (PLT) exam that correlates to the grade level(s) to be taught, as well as the Praxis content-area exams appropriate to the subject(s) and grade level(s) to be taught.
 Note that teacher preparation programs will not recommend a candidate for a license to the Board of Education before these exams are successfully passed.
 You can determine which tests are applicable to your endorsement area(s) through the Praxis website.